SMOLKEYS/yellow-java/README.md

+---

+This repo is no longer being maintained, the mod itself has been merged to my [main project](https://github.com/TeamNeiaron/Ion).

+---

 # Yellow (Java)

 A random piece of chaos i made.
 My second java mod aside Ion, my currently postponed mod.
 (It's not easy to maintain 2 java mods.)